 - Lastly, different STDs along with oral and yeast infections can lead to inflammation and irritation, so if there is any chance that one has been contracted it is absolutely necessary to treat it.

 Uvulitis can be painful and frustrating.
 There are many symptoms can patients suffer from.
 The doctor’s health press site briefly discusses some of the most common symptoms and we will go into them in a bit more depth.
 Depending on the patient, someone can experience one or many of these systems.

 - General pain is common.
-It’s not always a sharp pain, but a throbbing and uncomfortable sensation can arise
+It’s not always a sharp pain, but a throbbing and uncomfortable sensation can arise.

-- Difficulty swallowing due the swollen uvula is frequently experienced.
+- Difficulty swallowing due to the swollen uvula is frequently experienced.
 It can be challenging getting the food down as a result of the enlarged uvula.

 III.
 Another common side effect is experiencing difficulty breathing, even more so if the tonsils have also been affected.
-Exercising may become impossible and sleeping may prove to be more difficult.
+Exercising may become impossible, and sleeping may prove to be more difficult.

 - It’s not hard to imagine that if it can cause difficulty breathing, it can also cause trouble talking.
 As we discussed earlier, the uvula plays a major role in producing sound, so this can cause a hoarse throat.
 The scratchy feeling will increase the escalation of redness and puffiness.

 - Tonsils can become inflamed as well as the uvula, causing discomfort and a number of many other problems.
 It’s crucial to distinguish if the discomfort is coming from the inflamed uvula or the tonsils.